lohant/temperatureandhumidity/README.md

 The code consists of multiple files.
 The main file, main.py, that contains the logic and then there are multiple files that handles specific functionality or contains sensitive information.

 ### main.py
+Some of the parts of the code, and the reasoning behind it, is commented on below.

+Here you are able to set the frequency of the measurements.
+Be cautious to not set this too frequent as this will result in an unnecessary load on the Adafruit IO servers.
 ```
 # Frequency of updates, in seconds.
 FREQUENCY = 60
 ```

+The onboard led is turned on to indicate to you that the code actually is running.
 ```
 # Turning the onboard led on.
 led.on()
 ```

+The microcontroller connects to internet through WiFi, using the WiFi-credentials set in secrets.py.
 ```
 # Connecting to WiFi.
 try: